Our Research

 Central Scholarships

-This organization offers more than 80 scholarships and interest-free loans designed to help students focus on what’s important — learning, not tuition.
-There are scholarships for trade/professional school students, undergraduates, and graduates.
-Award amounts range from $1,000 to $10,000 or more.
-The average scholarship award is $4,000.
+This organization offers more than 70 scholarships and interest-free loans designed to help students focus on what’s important — learning, not tuition.
+There are scholarships available for trade/professional school students, undergraduates, and graduate students.

 Who’s eligible?
 Maryland residents with a minimum 2.8 GPA who attend an accredited college or university in the state and have a family income of $90,000 or less per year.